Rick-Kirkham/office-js-docs-pr/docs/excel/excel-tutorial-protect-worksheet.md

    > **Note**: In a production add-in, you would not want to use the same icon for two different buttons; but to simplify this tutorial, we'll do that.
 So the `Icon` markup in our new `Control` is just a copy of the `Icon` element from the existing `Control`.

-7. The `Action` element inside the original `Control` element that was already present in the manifest, has its type set to `ShowTaskpane`, but our new button isn't going to open a task pane; it's going to run a custom function that you create in a later step.
+6. The `Action` element inside the original `Control` element that was already present in the manifest, has its type set to `ShowTaskpane`, but our new button isn't going to open a task pane; it's going to run a custom function that you create in a later step.
 So replace `TODO5` with `ExecuteFunction` which is the action type for buttons that trigger custom functions.
-The start `Action` tag should look like the following:
+The start `Action` tag should look like the following code:

     ```xml
     <Action xsi:type="ExecuteFunction">
     ```

-8. The original `Action` element has child elements that specify a task pane ID and a URL of the page that should be opened in the task pane.
+7. The original `Action` element has child elements that specify a task pane ID and a URL of the page that should be opened in the task pane.
 But an `Action` element of the `ExecuteFunction` type has a single child element that names the function that the control executes.
 You'll create that function in a later step, and it will be called `toggleProtection`.
 So, replace `TODO6` with the following markup:

     ```xml
     <FunctionName>toggleProtection</FunctionName>